GPRC Wolves Women's Basketball Coaching Staff

 Dave’s strong commitment to the players and the program has been a major asset to the team, and a main reason for their success.
 His infectious enthusiasm and energy will be required as the team continues to develop into one of the top collegiate programs in the province.

-Returning to the Women’s program for the third season, Christopher is a valuable piece of the Wolves staff, bringing his hard work and energy to the team.
+Returning to the Women’s program for the fourth season, Christopher is a valuable piece of the Wolves staff, bringing his hard work and energy to the team.
 His dedication and strong work ethic are key character traits that he displays in all he does.
 As a student at the College, Christopher will continue to be relied upon again this season as a member of the Wolves Women’s Basketball program.